• Skip to primary navigation

 Who can be appointed a guardian under a guardianship order?

 In Scotland, it is possible to have more than one guardian appointed.
 This gives the convenience of splitting the above powers.
-One guardian can deal with the persons welfare and another, often a solicitor, can be appointed to deal with financial and property transactions.
-Depending on the circumstances of the situation the powers can be shared, joint guardians can be appointed and substitutes names should an existing guardian be unable to fully exercise their powers.
+One guardian can deal with the person’s welfare and another, often a solicitor, can be appointed to deal with financial and property transactions.
+Depending on the circumstances of the situation, the powers can be shared, joint guardians can be appointed, and substitute names should an existing guardian be unable to fully exercise their powers.

-It is the court who appoints guardians and as such, the process can be difficult and complex.
+It is the court that appoints guardians, and as such, the process can be difficult and complex.
 Gibson Kerr will help you through this process and can act as solicitor guardians.

 What our clients say